-Medicaid is an effective poverty reduction program.
-Parents who gain Medicaid coverage under the Affordable Care Act expansion have greater financial security than those who are uninsured; they have less trouble paying medical bills and are less likely to declare bankruptcy.
+• Medicaid is an effective poverty reduction program, especially for children and people of color.
+Parents who gain Medicaid coverage under the Affordable Care Act (ACA) expansion have greater financial security than those who are uninsured; they have less trouble paying medical bills and are less likely to declare bankruptcy.
 Family financial stress affects every member of a household, including children, with potential long term consequences: children who experience persistent stress in childhood are at higher risk for developmental delays and serious health conditions into adulthood.